dcwestra/MM-Wall-Calendar-Setup/README.md

 ```

 ### 6) Install MMM-MicrosoftToDo using their install guide: https://github.com/thobach/MMM-MicrosoftToDo

-    -DO THIS FIRST: follow the install guide carefully.
+DO THIS FIRST: follow the install guide carefully.
 There is a lot of prep work, but it does work.
 When it says to name the app, just call it Magic Mirror.

 ```bash
 cd ~/MagicMirror/modules